 Ukraine missile strike hits Russia's key navy base in Sevastopol, Crimea, Russian official says

-Moscow — The Russian-installed governor of Sevastopol, the biggest city in Ukraine's Russian-occupied Crimean Peninsula, said the headquarters of Russia's Black Sea fleet had been struck in a Ukrainian missile attack.
-He warned shortly afterward of possible further Ukrainian attacks, but that warning was later dropped.
+Moscow — The Russian-installed governor of Sevastopol, the biggest city in Ukraine's Russian-occupied Crimean Peninsula, said Friday that the headquarters of Russia's Black Sea fleet had been struck in a Ukrainian missile attack.
+Russia's Ministry of Defense later confirmed the strike and said one service member was missing.

-Russian state media said air defense systems shot down 10 missiles headed for Crimea, but that the Russian Navy's Black Sea Fleet headquarters in Sevastopol was hit by French-made Storm Shadow missiles.
+State media said Russia's air defense systems shot down 10 missiles headed for Crimea, but that the Russian Navy's Black Sea Fleet headquarters in Sevastopol was hit by French-made Storm Shadow missiles.

 "Work continues to extinguish the fire at the fleet headquarters," Sevastopol governor Mikhail Razvozhayev said in a post on the Telegram messaging app.
 "According to preliminary information, the civilian infrastructure around the fleet headquarters was not damaged.
 The people who were on the street at the time of the impact were also not injured."

 He said he had instructed "an operational headquarters" to be deployed at the scene, but that the situation was under control.
-There was no immediate confirmation of the extent of the damage to the Black Sea Fleet's offices, but the state-run TASS news agency said six people were injured in the strike.
+There was no immediate confirmation of the extent of the damage to the Black Sea Fleet's offices, but the state-run TASS news agency said earlier that at least six people were injured in the strike.
 Video posted on social media shows smoke billowing from the fleet's headquarters.

 Razvozhayev earlier warned residents via his Telegram account that "another attack is possible."
 He later dropped that warning, but urged residents to continue avoiding central Sevastopol.